kuberlab/docs/docs/Projects/Working With Projects.md

 ## <a name="cluster-storage"></a>Cluster Storage
 This is storage attached to a shared cluster or to a cluster from your infrastructure.
 If you do not have cluster storage configured, contact your administrator or support.
 To connect cluster storage you must specify one of the available cluster storages.
-See [Cluster Storage](/Resources/Clusters.md) and [Kuberlab Storage](/Resources/Kuberlab Storage.md) for information about creating and managing this data source type.
+See [Cluster Storage](/Resources/Clusters.md) and [Kibernetika Storage](/Resources/Kibernetika Storage.md) for information about creating and managing this data source type.

 <mark>ATTENTION</mark>: The following rules are applied to the 'Sub Path' field: